 PROGRAM 4-2 EMERGENCY HOUSING REHABILITATION PROGRAM.
 The County shall continue to provide low-interest loans to homeowners who reside in their home as their primary place of residence and have a life-threatening or an emergency situation existing that is verified by an inspector.
-Target outreach in lower-income areas such as Country Club, Lincoln Village, Garden Acres, and Kennedy.
+Target outreach in lower-income areas, and areas of concentrated poverty such as August, Country Club, Lincoln Village, Garden Acres, and Kennedy, and the unincorporated area north of the City of Tracy.

-Responsible Party: Community Development, Human Services Funding: HUD programs (CDBG and HOME), USDA Rural Housing Services, CSBG Timeframe: Ongoing Quantified Objective: 50 homeowners
+Responsible Party: Community Development, Human Services

+Funding: HUD programs (CDBG and HOME), USDA

+Rural Housing Services, CSBG

+Timeframe: Ongoing

+Quantified Objective: 50 homeowners